alaouy/YouTube/README.md

 ```

 The pagination above is quite basic.
-Depending on what you are trying to achieve; you may want to create a recurssive function that traverses the results.
+Depending on what you are trying to achieve; you may want to create a recursive function that traverses the results.

 ## Run Unit Test